OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/line.md

 ---
 title: line
-description: This page is a comprehensive guide on how to create line plots of selected data, and how to highlight specific datetimes.
+description: "This page is a comprehensive guide on how to create line plots of selected" data, and how to highlight specific datetimes.
 It provides information about different parameters like log scale plotting, vertical line markers, and scatter markers.
 keywords: